RyColeman/movie_recommender/README.md

 A movie recommender app

 This project was inpired by a case study that was conducted in my time at Galvanize's Data Science Immersive program.
-The motivation here was to build a movie recommender model that would yeild the highest profit.
+The motivation here was to build a movie recommender model that would yield the highest profit.

 ## Background:
 - A fictional company called Movies-Legit, uses a movie recommender to their users and although this recommender is not optimized, it has yeilded the company a significant revenue stream so their management is hesitent to change it but they want to explore any possible optimized solutions.